odata2ts/odata2ts/int-test/olingo-v2/README.md

 declares as the `Amenities` enum is a plain `Edm.Int32` in this metadata.
 The axis is V4-only, not merely untested here.

+All three clients are generated with `v2ResponseResultsWrapping` and `v2PayloadResultsWrapping` on, because that is what this server does: an expanded collection valued navigation property arrives as `{"Copies": {"results": [...]}}`, the V2 serialisation of a feed.
+The client hands that structure through untouched, so the options are what makes the generated types describe the actual traffic — `feature/ResultsWrapping.test.ts` pins both ends.
+The payload side stays a separate option because no response can settle it: Olingo accepts a deep insert wrapped **and** unwrapped, while CAP's V2 adapter answers the wrapped payload with 400 "Value must be an array" although it wraps its own responses (odata2ts#237, `int-test/cap/test/v2/feature/ResultsWrapping.test.ts`).
+With both options off the generated types would simply be wrong here, which is why there is no variant for that state — the model-only flavour of it lives in the compile gate, `int-test/config-variants`.

 ## Generation

 The client is generated offline from `resource/library-v2.xml`, a committed snapshot of the server's